easydns/chapps/README-API.md

 - domain manipulation
 - quota manipulation
 - live interaction with CHAPPS Redis environment
-- system commands like rewriting CHAPPS config file, etc.
+- system commands like rewriting CHAPPS config file, etc. (lumped in with live for now)